-And speaking of costs, the price of these floors is also a big selling point as engineered floors typically cost less than traditional hardwood floors, and since they use less wood they’re often better for the environment.
+And speaking of costs, the price of these floors is also a big selling point as engineered floors typically cost less than traditional hardwood floors, and since they use less wood, they’re often better for the environment.

 Engineered Hardwood Flooring Cons

 You’ll need to do a fair amount of homework to make sure you find a manufacturer who produces a “solid” product (pun intended!).
-Some producers manufacture planks with veneers that are much too thin which won’t allow the homeowner to ever sand and refinish.
+Some producers manufacture planks with much too thin veneers, which won’t allow the homeowner to ever sand and refinish.
 This cuts down on the life of your floors significantly.
 Some manufacturers will also try and cut corners using inferior core layers made of regular fiberboard, not high-density.
 This can greatly compromise the stability of your floors.

 Bamboo is very versatile and comes in a wide variety of stains and styles.

-Installation of bamboo floors is a fairly quick and easy process, and generally it does not require sanding and multiple coats of toxic varnish.
+Installation of bamboo floors is a fairly quick and easy process, and generally, it does not require sanding and multiple coats of toxic varnish.

-Bamboo costs a fraction of what traditional hardwood floors cost making it a great choice for home owners on a budget.
+Bamboo costs a fraction of what traditional hardwood floors cost, making it a great choice for homeowners on a budget.